ClickHouse/ClickHouse/docs/en/sql-reference/statements/explain.md

 -   `header` — Prints output header for step.
 Default: 0.
 -   `description` — Prints step description.
 Default: 1.
 -   `indexes` — Shows used indexes, the number of filtered parts and the number of filtered granules for every index applied.
 Default: 0.
 Supported for [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) tables.
+-   `subquery_for_index` — Execute subquery to make set for index if `indexes ` setting is enabled.
+Default: 1.
 -   `actions` — Prints detailed information about step actions.
 Default: 0.
 -   `json` — Prints query plan steps as a row in [JSON](../../interfaces/formats.md#json) format.
 Default: 0.
 It is recommended to use [TSVRaw](../../interfaces/formats.md#tabseparatedraw) format to avoid unnecessary escaping.